ChristosChousanlis/LA_Crime_Data/README.md

 Data Source: [Kaggle](https://www.kaggle.com/chaitanyakck/crime-data-from-2020-to-present)

-#Dashboard Visual:
+### Dashboard Visual:

--I also created an app with plotly Dash that showcases some graphs that I made.
+- I also created an app with plotly Dash that showcases some graphs that I made.
 A short demo of the app looks like this:

 ![alt text](app_demo1.png "LA Crimes App Demo1")